wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_walletlock.md

 ---
-title: doge:walletlock \[POST\] {disallowed}
+title: walletlock  {disallowed} - Dogecoin
-description: Removes the wallet encryption key from memory, locking the wallet.
-Aftercalling this method, you will need to call walletpassphrase again beforebeing able to call any methods which require the wallet to be unlocked.
+description: Example code for the walletlock  {disallowed} json-rpc method. Сomplete guide on how to use walletlock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters